madeofpendletonwool/PinePods/README.md

  - [ ] Allow local downloads to just download the mp3 files direct
  - [ ] Second bar can sometimes lag a bit.
 Need to optimize
  - [ ] No retention on guest user.
 Once logged out it should delete everything
+ - [ ] Improve image caching
+ - [ ] Reloaded not needed to add and remove episodes from pages
  - [ ] Customize login screen
  - [ ] Add highlight to indicate which page you're on
  - [ ] Add Itunes podcast API